amberjohnsonsmile/best-weather-client/README.md

 ## Running the App Locally
 If you would like to run the React app locally, follow these steps:

-1. Clone this repo and the [backend repo](https://github.com/amberjohnsonsmile/block-explorer-backend) to your local machine
+1. Clone this repo and the [backend repo](github.com/amberjohnsonsmile/best-weather) to your local machine.

-1. Follow steps in the backend repo to start the backend
+1. Follow steps in the backend repo to start the backend.

-1. Navigate to the main directory of this repo and run `yarn`
+1. Navigate to the main directory of this repo and run `npm install`

-1. Run npm start
+1. Run `npm start`

-1. View the app in your web browser at localhost:3000
+1. View the app in your web browser at `localhost:3000`.

 ## Contact